Sail-back dinosaur got flashier with age

 A case focusing on the unique zinc ore deposits in and around Franklin, New Jersey.
 This case features stories on the formation of the deposits, their importance as a source of zinc, and their unique and unusual properties.

 A case focusing on the characteristic mineral assemblages in different metamorphic facies.
-Stories detail the different mineral assemblages that are formed at different temperature and pressure conditions in the crust and how these assemblages wer...
+Stories detail the assemblages formed at different temperature and pressure conditions in the crust and how these assemblages were discovered.

 A case focusing on the large crystals commonly found in pegmatites.
 This case includes stories on the chemistry of pegmatitic melts, the unusual speed of crystal formation, and the truly enormous size of some pegmatitic crystals.